-When wearing contact lenses for vision correction, DO NOT USE these lenses when you have any of the following conditions:
+DO NOT USE these lenses when you have any of the following conditions:

-- Inflammation or infection in or around the eye or eyelids - Any eye disease, injury or abnormality that affects the cornea, conjunctiva or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity - Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses or use of contact lens solutions - Irritation of the eye caused by allergic reactions to ingredients in contact lens solutions (i.e., rewetting drops).
-These solutions may contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response - Any active eye infection - If eyes become red or irritated
+- Inflammation or infection in or around the eye or eyelids - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity - Any systemic disease that may affect the eye or be made worse by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses or use of contact lens solutions - Irritation of the eye caused by allergic reactions to ingredients in contact lens solutions (e.g., cleaning and disinfecting solutions, rewetting drops, etc.).
+These solutions may contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response. - Any active eye infection - If eyes become red or irritated